telerik/winforms-docs/dock/object-model/customizing-tabstrip-items.md

 {{endregion}}

->note Because we are subscribing to a static event, we need to take care of the unscibription as well.
+>tip Because we are subscribing to a static event, we need to take care of the unscibription as well.
 Otherwise the form would not be disposed properly.
 >

 {{source=..\SamplesCS\Dock\CustomizingTabStripItems.cs region=closed}}